itbdelaboprogramming/follower/README.md

 | ![Success](./hsv_result/Normal.png)  |![Success](./hsv_result/HSVFilter.png)|

-# ROS Nodes For the main program ('follow_me.py')
+# ROS Nodes For the main program (`follow_me.py`)

 ### Initialization:
-Initializes a ROS node named 'follow_me_node' for this module to interact within the ROS ecosystem.
+Initializes a ROS node named `follow_me_node` for this module to interact within the ROS ecosystem.

 ### Publishers:
-'rover_command': Sends commands related to the rover's behavior.
-Messages of type 'TargetState' are published on this topic.
+`rover_command`: Sends commands related to the rover's behavior.
+Messages of type `TargetState` are published on this topic.
-'cmd_vel': Provides velocity control commands for the rover.
-Messages of type 'Twist' are published on this topic.
+`cmd_vel`: Provides velocity control commands for the rover.
+Messages of type `Twist` are published on this topic.

 ### Parameters:
-'max_speed': Represents the maximum linear speed of the rover. (float, Default value: 1.0 m/s) 'max_turn': Defines the maximum turning rate of the rover. (float, Default value: 0.8 rad/s) 'target_dist': Specifies a target distance parameter, likely related to the rover's behavior. (float, Default value: 2.0 meters)
+`max_speed`: Represents the maximum linear speed of the rover. (float, Default value: 1.0 m/s) `max_turn`: Defines the maximum turning rate of the rover. (float, Default value: 0.8 rad/s) `target_dist`: Specifies a target distance parameter, likely related to the rover's behavior. (float, Default value: 2.0 meters)